-YOU HAVE A RIGHT EXPECT YOUR PRINCIPAL TO REPORT CRIMINAL CONDUCT BY STUDENT'S TO THE POLICE.
+YOU HAVE A RIGHT EXPECT YOUR PRINCIPAL TO REPORT CRIMINAL CONDUCT BY STUDENTS "WHICH ENDANGER THE SAFETY OF STUDENTS STAFF AND OTHERS" TO THE POLICE.

-Report all serious incidents to CFT, so we can monitor district follow-up and legal action.
-All mandatory expulsion offenses are also criminal offenses.
+Report all serious incidents to CFT so we can monitor district follow-up when students engage in violent criminal conduct.